msteffan/fundamentals/05_chapter/05_lesson.md

 OK!
 Now we're getting somewhere.
 Instead of solving one big problem, we're solving two smaller problems –how do we determine whether X or O won?

+###Determing if `x` has won

 Let's focus on `winnerIsX` first.

-In TicTacToe, there are three ways that X can win: via a row, a column, or  a diagonal.
+In TicTacToe, there are three ways that X can win:
+1. All cells in a row contain an `x`
+2. All cells in a column contain an `x`
+3. All cells in a diagonal contain an `x`

 Wouldn't it be great if we had functions to determine these too?
 We could call them `winsRowX`, `winsColumnX`, and `winsDiagonalX`.